 After you’ve spent a few days in Orkney, it’s time to make your way back to the mainland and head to Durness to explore the Smoo Cave and drink some delicious hot chocolate at Cocoa Mountain.
 From Durness, head to Ullapool, which is a perfect jumping off point to explore the beautiful Isle of Skye.
 While Skye is definitely firmly on the tourist radar, many only go for a day trip.
 Because the isle is actually fairly large, I would recommend spending a couple of days on Skye, maybe finding some good, long walks to take and exploring its biggest town of Portree.

 After you’ve wandered around the Isle of Skye, it’s time to head farther south to the town of Fort William.
 If you’re feeling particularly brave and fit, why not try to summit Ben Nevis, Scotland’s highest peak?
 From Fort William, delve a little further into Scotland’s beautiful natural scenery and connect with nature in Loch Lomond and the Trossachs National Park.
 There are a number of hikes and watersports to keep you entertained here for a few days.

 From the park, it’s time to ease back into city life with a visit to Glasgow — Scotland’s largest city.
-While Glasgow might have a bit of a hard and gritty reputation, it is seeing a rebirth and has an amazing live music scene.
+While Glasgow might have a bit of a hard and gritty reputation, particularly compared to Edinburgh, it is seeing a rebirth and has an amazing live music scene.
 After you’ve spent some time getting to know Glasgow, this Scotland road trip comes to an end back in Edinburgh.